-The CA Headwaters Partnership has been designated one of seven Resilient Lands and Waters regions in the United States, in accordance with the President’s Priority Agenda for Enhancing the Climate Resilience of America’s Natural Resources.
+The California Headwaters Partnership has been designated one of seven Resilient Lands and Waters regions in the United States, in accordance with the President’s Priority Agenda for Enhancing the Climate Resilience of America’s Natural Resources.
 The U.S. Forest Service (USFS) and California Natural Resources Agency (via the Sierra Nevada Conservancy) are leading this effort together to:

 - Identify and map priority areas for conservation, restoration, or other investments